tumic0/QtPBFImagePlugin-styles/README.md

 Styles for Mapbox vector tiles (MVT) usable with [QtPBFImagePlugin](https://github.com/tumic0/QtPBFImagePlugin).

-There are (at least) nine incompatible MVT schemas out there:
+There are (at least) ten incompatible MVT schemas out there:
+- COROS
 - Esri
 - IGN
 - Mapbox